SMScoin/smscoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `moondexd` for your own use.
+You can ignore this section if you are building `SMScoind` for your own use.

-moondexd/moondex-cli binaries are not included in the SMScoin-Qt.app bundle.
+SMScoind/SMScoin-cli binaries are not included in the SMScoin-Qt.app bundle.

-If you are building `moondexd` or `SMScoin` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `SMScoind` or `SMScoin` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: